welainom/BlueStamp-Engineering-William-Liu/index.md

 ![Headstone Image](hcsro4.jpeg)

 Figure 1: This is a diagram of an HC-SR04 sensor.
 The cylinder object on the left transmits the signals and the one on the right receives the signals.
 VCC and GND connect to power and ground respectively, and Trig and Echo are connected to pins on the raspberry pi.
 When Trig is set to HIGH, it emits the ultrasonic sound pulses.
 Echo is set to an input pin, so when it receives the signal, it will emit a pulse.
+Image Credit: <a href="https://docs.keyestudio.com/projects/KS3025/en/latest/Python_Windows/2.Projects/Project%2028%EF%BC%9AUltrasonic%20Ranger.html"> <ins>Link</ins> </a>

 **Parts Used:**
 - Raspberry Pi camera module: A 12 megapixel camera that is compatible with Raspberry Pi 4